 - in cases where there is room for improved attendance, an employee must be told what is expected and the likely consequences if this does not happen.
 They should also be told if their level of absence is potentially putting their job at risk.

-If it hasn’t already been ascertained, try talking about the causes of their absence and if anything can be done to improve their attendance.
+Try talking about the causes of their absence and if anything can be done to improve their attendance.
 You need to be sensitive about reasons for repeated absences.

 Remember, to maintain good practice in return to work interviews, you must: